ovska/FlameCsv/docs/docs/configuration.md

 ## Quoting fields when writing

 The @"FlameCsv.Writing.CsvFieldQuoting" enumeration and @"FlameCsv.CsvOptions`1.FieldQuoting?displayProperty=nameWithType" property are used to configure the behavior when writing CSV.
-The default, @"FlameCsv.CsvOptions`1.FieldQuoting.Auto?displayProperty=nameWithType" only quotes fields if they contain special characters or whitespace.
+The default, @"FlameCsv.Writing.CsvFieldQuoting.Auto?displayProperty=nameWithType" only quotes fields if they contain special characters or whitespace.

 ```cs
 // quote all fields, e.g., for noncompliant 3rd party libraries